Federal Student Loans: Types, Benefits & How They Work

-What Are Federal Student Loans?
+What Is a Federal Student Loan?

 Federal student loans are loans that are made by the U.S. Department of Education to help students pay for their education at eligible colleges, universities, or trade schools.
 Unlike grants or scholarships, which do not have to be repaid, federal student loans must be repaid with interest over a period of time after you graduate or leave school.
 The amount of money you can borrow depends on your level of study, your financial need, and the cost of attendance at your school.
 You can use federal student loans to pay for tuition, fees, books, supplies, room and board, transportation, and other education-related expenses.